Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Main results

 which denote the empirical distributions of the state \(s\) and the tuple \((s,s^{\prime} )\) in the replay buffer \( B_k^{\pi}\), respectively.
 Moreover, for an event \(A\), the notation \(1\{A\}\) denotes an indicator function that returns one if the event \(A\) occurs and otherwise zero.
+Furthermore, let us introduce the following matrix notations for $i,j \in {\cal S}$: